Best Arduino Projects with Robots

 Our Top Ultrasonic Sensors for your Arduino Projects

-Below is a list of ultrasonic sensors that have the ability to make your life 10x easier.
+Below is a list of ultrasonic sensors that have the ability to make your Arduino projects 10x easier.

 i2C Sensor CommunicationHigh Performance Ultrasonic Precision Rangefinder - HRLV-MaxSonar®-EZ™.
 The high-resolution HRLV‑MaxSonar‑EZ sensors are high performance ultrasonic sensors with noise rejection, improved automatic calibration, and factory calibrated beam patterns.
 The HRLV‑MaxSonar‑EZ sensors have three outputs: Analog Voltage, Pulse Width, RS232 or TTL serial data.
 To view all the products in the HRLV-MaxSonar-EZ Product line, click here.